davdar/maam/writeup/paper.markdown

 The term "flow" is heavily overloaded in static analysis.
 In this paper we identify three types of analysis flow:

-1. Path-sensitive
+1. Path sensitivity
-2. Flow-sensitive
+2. Flow sensitivity
-3. Flow-insensitive
+3. Flow insensitivity

-Our framework exposes the essence of analysis flow and therefore allows for many other choices, as well as variations on these three.
-However, these are the only properties which occur frequently in the literature and have well-understood definitions, so we restrict our discussion them.
+Our framework exposes the essence of analysis flow, and therefore allows for many other choices in addition to these three.
+However, these properties occur frequently in the literature and have well-understood definitions, so we restrict our discussion them.

 Consider a combination of if-statements in our example language `λIF` (extended with let-bindings) where an analysis cannot determine the value of `N`: